CEAT Professional Development

 The Proctor is the person that will actually administer the exams.
 They are responsible for maintaining confidentiality before, during, and after the exams.
 They collect and mail the completed exams on the Scantron forms to OSU.
 The proctor must have already passed the exam or not be scheduled to take the exam within the coming year.

-What is needed to use the training DVD?
+What is needed to view the training modules?

-Only a computer with a web browser and DVD drive is required to use the training DVD.
+Only a computer with a web browser and the login credentials.

 Who takes the “Awareness Level” Course?

 It is recommended that any employee who may be in a position to identify patients who have been contaminated with hazardous materials be trained to the “Awareness Level”.
 Also, employees who will be supporting the “Operations Level” trained employees should be trained to the “Awareness Level.”
-This State program allows each Health Care Facility (HCF) to train up to 100 employees to “Awareness Level”, at no cost.
 Please see OSHA Best Practices Table 4 for Training Requirements.

 Who takes the “Operations Level” Course?